 Tattoos are becoming increasingly popular, particularly those that cover a large area.
-Whilst many display a high level of skill by the tattoo artist, body art isn’t always welcome in the workplace.
+Whilst many display a high level of skill by the tattoo artist, body art isn’t always welcome in the workplace, so we take a look at your options on how to manage an employee with a new tattoo.

 Ink sleeves and large tattoos are so popular it is fairly standard for organisations to have dress and appearance policies which state that for those employees whose job duties bring them into contact with the public, clients, customers and suppliers, tattoos must be covered up.